-I am a PostDoc in the working group of Miriam Butt, Department of Linguistics, and PI in (and coordinator of) ADD-up, an international research project on augmenting deliberative democracy, funded by the Volkswagen Foundation from 2017 to 2020.
+I am a PostDoc in the working group of Miriam Butt, Department of Linguistics, and an associate of the Centre for Argument and Technology (ARG-tech) at the University of Dundee, UK.
+I serve as PI in (and coordinator of) ADD-up, an international research project on augmenting deliberative democracy, funded by the Volkswagen Foundation from 2017 to 2020.

 06/18: New Konstanzia Fellow